 About a year later, we rented a beach house near my parents’ home and planned a big family Thanksgiving, hoping it would cheer our Mom up.
 We intended for this time to be a refuge for her, but it turned out to be a time of reckoning for us.
 We realized Mom was so beaten down, she was one step away from a nursing home herself.

 The following Monday my brother and I made the decision that Mom couldn’t.
 We found a skilled nursing facility with an open bed, paid the required $5000 advance for a month of care, and checked him into the facility.
 At this point, we could only afford two months of care.
 We were denied government assistance from Medicaid because my parents owned property.
 We were out of options, up against a ticking clock, and afraid of what the future held.

 Desperate, we contacted an acquaintance who works as a financial planner in Greensboro.
 He recommended Four Pillars Law Firm, and it was the best advice we could have received.

-Kelly Shovelin and Matt Schrum rescued our family; I don’t know a better way to put it.
-They’re highly skilled and a pleasure to work with, and I truly believe they’re the reason our Mom still has quality time left to spend with us.
+Kelly Shovelin rescued our family; I don’t know a better way to put it.
+She is highly skilled and a pleasure to work with, and I truly believe she is the reason our Mom still has quality time left to spend with us.